worktheclock/replit.github.io/tutorials/29-paid-content-site.md

             users[buyer]["content_library"] = [content_id]
 ```

-This function takes a Stripe Checkout Session object, retrieves the corresponding order from our database, and then adds the order's content to the buyer's library if a payment has been made and the buyer does not already own the content.
+This function takes a Stripe Checkout Session object, retrieves the corresponding order from our database, and then adds the order's content to the buyer's library if a payment has been made, and the buyer does not already own the content.

 We'll invoke this function from our `/success` route, which we'll define just below it.